 T HAND IN HAND INDIA, every child out of school is considered a child labourer.
 We believe in children's rights and advocate for them through our programmes.
 Our activities target children from different walks of life ensuring they get complete mainstream education.
-The Residential Special Training Centres, our flagship programme for child labourers, bonded labourers, drop outs and never enrolled children have witnessed over 500 students till date and have finally opened its doors since the pandemic.
-In addition to bringing children up to speed with education, sport and extracurricular activities. the team is working on providing psychosocial support and healthcare support to ensure mental and physical health of the children is maintained in the post COVID world.
+The Residential Special Training Centres, our flagship programme for child labourers, bonded labourers, dropouts and never enrolled children, have witnessed 4,425 students in total, and have finally opened its doors since the pandemic.
+In addition to bringing children up to speed with education, sport and extracurricular activities, the team is working on providing psychosocial support and healthcare support to ensure mental and physical health of the children is maintained in the post COVID world.